HallofFamer/CLox/README.md

 - New class `Range` in package `util`, as well as range operator(`..`) for range literals(since version 1.4)
 - Refined object model which is similar to Smalltalk's metaclass system(since version 1.5)
 - Metaclasses(which enables class methods) and traits(since version 1.5)
 - Improved Clox standard library that makes use of metaclasses and traits(since version 1.5)
+- Anonymous classes/traits similar to anonymous functions/lambda(since version 1.5)

 ## Roadmap